Feng shui: In China

 After the founding of the People's Republic of China in 1949, feng shui was officially considered a "feudalistic superstitious practice" and a "social evil" according to the state's ideology and was discouraged and even banned outright at times.
 Feng shui remained popular in Hong Kong, and also in the Republic of China (Taiwan), where traditional culture was not suppressed.

 During the Cultural Revolution (1966–1976) feng shui was classified as one of the so-called Four Olds that were to be wiped out.
 Feng shui practitioners were beaten and abused by Red Guards and their works burned.
 After the death of Mao Zedong and the end of the Cultural Revolution, the official attitude became more tolerant but restrictions on feng shui practice are still in place in today's China.
 It is illegal in the PRC today to register feng shui consultation as a business and similarly advertising feng shui practice is banned.
 There have been frequent crackdowns on feng shui practitioners on the grounds of "promoting feudalistic superstitions" such as one in Qingdao in early 2006 when the city's business and industrial administration office shut down an art gallery converted into a feng shui practice.
-Some officials who had consulted feng shui were terminated and expelled from the Communist Party.
+Some officials who had consulted feng shui have been terminated and expelled from the Chinese Communist Party.

 In 21st century mainland China less than one-third of the population believe in feng shui, and the proportion of believers among young urban Chinese is said to be even lower.
 Chinese academics permitted to research feng shui are anthropologists or architects by profession, studying the history of feng shui or historical feng shui theories behind the design of heritage buildings.
 They include Cai Dafeng, vice-president of Fudan University.
 Learning in order to practice feng shui is still somewhat considered taboo.
-Nevertheless, it is reported that feng shui has gained adherents among Communist Party officials according to a BBC Chinese news commentary in 2006, and since the beginning of Chinese economic reforms the number of feng shui practitioners is increasing.
+Nevertheless, it is reported that feng shui has gained adherents among Communist Party officials according to a BBC Chinese news commentary in 2006, and since the beginning of the reform and opening up the number of feng shui practitioners is increasing.

 Feng shui practitioners in China have found officials that are considered superstitious and corrupt easily interested, despite official disapproval.
 In one instance, in 2009, county officials in Gansu, on the advice of feng shui practitioners, spent $732,000 to haul a 369-ton "spirit rock" to the county seat to ward off "bad luck".
 Feng shui may require social influence or money because experts, architecture or design changes, and moving from place to place is expensive.
 Less influential or less wealthy people lose faith in feng shui, saying that it is a game only for the wealthy.
 Others, however, practice less expensive forms of feng shui, including hanging special (but cheap) mirrors, forks, or woks in doorways to deflect negative energy.